 Finding the Train to Port Baikal at Slyudyanka 1

 We take a quick toilet stop here, as it’s not clear as to whether there are toilets on this next train, and then we’re in search of the next train – there is only one obvious train that we can see, but it cunningly only has Slyudyanka on it, with no numbers, so I test my Russian asking the driver if he’s heading to Port Baikal.

 Da.
 It’s affirmative.
 We have now made it to the Circum – Baikal Railway

 Slyudyanka to Port Baikal on the Circum Baikal Train

-Climbing aboard is no mean feat this and 10 minutes later we’re off.
+Climbing aboard is no mean feat and 10 minutes later we’re off.
 We’ll spend the next 5 and a half hours taking it easy on the 74km of the Circum Baikal Railway.
-Our tickets cost 74 rubles, so yes, you can work it out, 1 ruble a kilometre.
+Our tickets cost 74 rubles, so yes, you can work it out, 1 ruble a kilometer.

 We see men in camouflage gear, dragging what can only be fishing rods.
 There are huge “frame on the outside” backpacks, last seen in the English Lake District in 1979.
 There’s also a washing machine that is moved for three stops to a new home.

 Arriving in Port Baikal at the end of the Circum – Baikal Railway

 And then there’s the end of the line.
 Port Baikal, after 5.5 hours of bum numbingly glorious views, this slightly industrialized, sleepy, rusting wreck-strewn village clings to the side of the hill, and the mouth of the River Angara.
 Not a grocery store, or mini market in sight, just a hotel/souvenir shop that also promises a bar, restaurant, and billiards that sits at the terminus of the train.

 Where to Stay in Port Baikal for the Night